Mattress Buying Advice for my Baby

 What to look for when buying a baby cot bed mattress

-There are three main aspects to look for when choosing a baby cot bed mattress.
+There are three main features to look for when choosing a cot bed mattress for your baby.

 - Don't choose a mattress that feels comfortable for you.
 Your baby requires greater support, therefore, he or she will need a mattress that provides a really firm surface.

 - If a baby cot bed mattress responds to pressure by quickly snapping back to its original shape, then it is firm enough for your little one.
 A soft surface will contour to your baby's body and could increase the risk of sudden infant death syndrome (SIDS).

 - Look for a cot bed mattress cover that is washable and waterproof.
 This will help maintain the cleanliness of your baby's mattress.

 - Choose a baby cot bed mattress with features that improve breathability and freshness.
 One example is the use of Purotex to reduce moisture and dust-mite allergens.
 This helps create a cleaner, healthier sleeping surface for your little one.